Need to talk? Call 1800 882 436.

 How is prurigo of pregnancy treated?

-If you want to use a medicine such as a steroid cream or antihistamine, ask your doctor or pharmacist which ones are safe to use in pregnancy.
+Before you use a medicine such as a steroid cream or antihistamine, ask your doctor or pharmacist which ones are safe to use in pregnancy.

 If you've tried these treatments and you still feel itchy, talk to your doctor as there are other treatments that can help such as steroid tablets or phototherapy.